Gen 3 semiconductor are a very new field in terms of the entire “The lucrative semiconductor supply chain“.

 Wolfspeed

-Wolfspeed (US stock code: WOLF) also announced in the first half of this year that it will build a new silicon carbide plant in Chatham County, North Carolina, which will become the world’s largest silicon carbide material plant when completed in 2030.
+Wolfspeed (ticker: WOLF) also announced in the first half of this year that it will build a new silicon carbide plant in Chatham County, North Carolina, which will become the world’s largest silicon carbide material plant when completed in 2030.
 Its silicon carbide wafer manufacturing capacity It has increased by about 13 times, and currently the silicon carbide produced by Wolfspeed has accounted for more than 60% of the global silicon carbide.
 The total investment in the new factory will reach $5 billion, for which Wolfspeed will also apply for federal grants related to the “Chip Act”.

 For this company deep dive, please refer to my post “Wolfspeed, the upstar of gen 3 semiconductor“.